rachelslurs/rachelslurs.github.com/resume.md

 permalink: /resume/
 ---

+I am a 29 year old software engineer, specializing in the front end of the web.
+I am seeking an opportunity to further my exploration of what one can do with creative applications of the web.
+I am seeking something full time, at a company where experimentation is encouraged, and work-life balance is valued.

 ##Experience Overview

 My most recent experience was on the Research and Development team at tech consultancy, Control Group.
 I worked with clients such as the ACLU, World Wide Group, and the Edward M. Kennedy Institute for the Senate.